 - Make Cleaning Easier- A conical fermenter is very easy to clean.
 The gunk goes to the bottom and you can remove it easily.
 The rest, you can easily clean with water.
 There are no tiny places that need cleaning.
 Most importantly, there are lesser vessels to clean.
 When one fermenter does the job, you do not have to worry about cleaning another fermentation bucket.
 This also saves you space as well as money.
 No extra equipment when everything is present in one.

-You can choose between steel and plastic fermenter.
+You can choose between stainless steel fermenters and plastic fermenter.
 Steel is significantly easier to clean while plastic takes a bit of work.
 But both are definitely easier when compared with multiple vessels that need to be scoured every time you decide to brew something.

 So, the long and short of it is that the conical fermenter is a homebrewing essential.